JustinHoyt/sdl_ios_guides/docs/Getting Started/Integration Basics/index.md

 ### Implement the SDL Manager Delegate
 The *ProxyManager* class should conform to the `SDLManagerDelegate` protocol.
 This means that the *ProxyManager* class must implement the following required methods:

-1. `managerDidDisconnect` This function is called only once, when the proxy disconnects from the SDL Core.
+1. `managerDidDisconnect` This function is called when the proxy disconnects from the SDL Core.
 Do any cleanup you need to do in this function.
 1. `hmiLevel:didChangeToLevel:` This function is called when the HMI level changes for the app.
 The HMI level can be `FULL`, `LIMITED`, `BACKGROUND`, or `NONE`.
 It is important to note that most RPCs sent while the HMI is in `BACKGROUND` or `NONE` mode will be ignored by the SDL Core.
+For more information, please refer to [Understanding Permissions](Getting Started/Understanding Permissions).

 In addition there are three optional methods:

 1. `audioStreamingState:didChangeToState:` Called when the audio streaming state of this application changes on the remote system.
+For more information, please refer to [Understanding Permissions](Getting Started/Understanding Permissions).
 1. `systemContext:didChangeToContext:` Called when the system context (i.e. a menu is open, an alert is visible,  a voice recognition session is in progress) of this application changes on the remote system.
+For more information, please refer to [Understanding Permissions](Getting Started/Understanding Permissions).
 1. `managerShouldUpdateLifecycleToLanguage:` Called when the head unit language does not match the `language` set in the `SDLLifecycleConfiguration` but does match a language included in `languagesSupported`.
 If desired, you can customize the `appName`, the `shortAppName`,  and `ttsName` for the head unit's current language.
 For more information about supporting more than one language in your app please refer to [Getting Started/Adapting to the Head Unit Language](Getting Started/Adapting to the Head Unit Language).

-### The Different HMI Levels:
-Please refer to [Knowing the In-Car UI Status](Knowing the In-Car UI Status) for information about HMI levels.

 ### Where to go from here
 You should now be able to connect to a head unit or emulator.
 From here, [learn about designing a user interface](Displaying Information/Designing a User Interface).
 For further details on connecting, see [Connecting to a SDL Core](Getting Started/Connecting to a SDL Core).